Thursday June 28.6.2001

 Penang, Taiwan graduates - Low Chee Cheong in Kuala Lumpur

-and Diong Chi Tzuoh in Johore - and Boon Chye who
+and Diong Chi Tzuoh in Johore - and

 graduated with a medical degree from the Universiti Malaya